Matei77/OOP-POO-TV/README.md

 ## Summary: ##

 **POO TV** implements the core backend mechanics of platforms like HBO GO and Netflix using OOP concepts.
-The application receives a list of command from a file in _json_ format and generates a new _json_ file with the required output for each command.
+The application receives a list of actions from a file in _json_ format and generates a new _json_ file with the required output for each action.

 ## Implementation: ##